Award Partners

 Any interested applicant may visit the Community Foundation Website and click on the application icon to fill out a general application.
 For further information please email the Community Foundation.

 For many years, Bayshore Broadcasting has sponsored the Newscaster of the Year Award for second year students at Fanshawe College.
-Congratulations to our most recent winner, Christine Clark!
+Congratulations to our most recent winner, Taylor Simmons!

 To find out more about Fanshawe College's Broadcast Journalism program on their official website, here.